 - Zoom Challenges.
 This can be a challenge if you’re new to it.
 I work in non-profits and with social service providers and educators, and they tend not to be very tech minded, so I created a set of Zoom tutorials you may find helpful.
 There’s one that has tips for improving your internet signal to reduce freezing.

 - Hard to Get Noticed.
-There are thousands of teachers and at least 15,000 different classes.
+There are thousands of teachers and at least tens of thousands of different classes.
 Even if you’re offering great stuff and getting great reviews, it could be hard for families to find you.
 Some people are really discouraged when they post classes and get no response.
 I’d encourage you to expect this and be pleasantly surprised if it goes better than that.

 - Class cancellations and unpredictable income.
 If your classes don’t reach their minimum enrollments, they can be cancelled 24 hours before class.
 (Note: some teachers will un-cancel and have had good luck getting last minute students) This summer, I had a third of my classes cancelled due to low enrollment.
 This was fine for me, because I was teaching just for the fun of it, but it is very stressful for teachers who gave up a brick and mortar teaching job and hoped to make a full income on Outschool because someone on the internet told them they could.
 (Note: some people do, for sure… but there’s no guarantee of it!)
 Also, sometimes teachers will have lots of students signed up for an on-going class and they think their income will be fine, and then all the kids cancel… not due to anything the teacher did wrong, but for all their own random reasons.

 - Inappropriate Kids.
 Like any classroom, you may have inappropriate behaviors and you’ll have to use your classroom management skills.
 There are new classroom challenges – inappropriate chats or screen sharing, but also new tools – the mute button, the “send to waiting room” option…